XiaoliangJiang/Final-Project/README.md

 ## Purposes:
 With Monte Carlo sampling method, we want to:
-1. Test the theoretical expectation of each strategy (gamlbers always bet on bankers, gamlbers always bet on players and gamblers always bet on tie) .
+1. Test the theoretical expectation of each strategy (gamblers always bet on bankers, gamblers always bet on players and gamblers always bet on tie) .
-2. Compare different bet ratios while controling the strategies .
+2. Compare different bet ratios while controlling the strategies .
 3. Explore the possibility of gamblers earning money from this game.
 4. Compare the performance of three different rule bundles: 1) Traditional Payoff Rules only; 2) Traditional Payoff Rules + New Payoff Rule 1; and 3) Traditional Payoff Rules + New Payoff Rule 2

 ## Simulation's variables of uncertainty
+We conducted 1000 times of simulations consisting of different

-1. Strategies: our simulation consists of four kinds of strategy, which are
+1. Strategies: a total four kinds of strategies, which are
     1) gamblers always bet on Player;
     2) gamblers always bet on Banker;
     3) gamblers always bet on Tie;
     4) gamblers place bets randomly (Player, Banker or Tie).

-2. Ratio of bets to initial balances:
+2. Ratios of bets to initial balances: 1%, 2%, 5%, 10%, 20%, 50%.
-3. rounds:
+3. rounds: not tested individually, but were shown on the charts.

 List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).
 For each such variable, how did you decide the range and probability distribution to use?
 Do you think it's a good representation of reality?